 Measure Target 2020 2021 2022 How did we perform?
-We support the organisation t decision-making process. o provide goo d quality infor rmation to the public to ena ble communities to participate in the Percentage of residents satisfied with Council's provision of information on its website, social media 80% 80% 61% 60% This measure is at odds with the engagement on all our information platforms.
+We support the organisation to provide good quality information to the public to enable communities to participate in the decision-making process.
+Percentage of residents satisfied wit Council's provision of information on its website, social media 80% 61% 60% This measure is at odds with the engagement on all our information platforms.
 Online engagement has seen continuous growth and improvement on previous years. pages, newsletters, brochures, and consultation documents, as found in the Resident Satisfaction Survey.
 Our Engagement and Communication teams will however be undertaking surveys relevant to those users of our services to determine satisfaction and ways to improve.
 There is also a programme to continue improving the user experience of our website.
 Our social media platforms continue to drive improved engagement and communications.
-Percentage of residents satisfied with how Council engages the community in its decision-making processes, as found in 60% 53% 53% 53% 53% 40% 36% 40% 3 % 40% 36% Engagement levels are at odds with the results of this survey as demonstrated through increased engagement on initiatives such as the representation review, recycling speed limits and other initiatives. the Resident Satisfaction Survey We continue to make improvement launching a new engagement platform for all future consultations to enhance the user participation in Council decisions.
-We support the organisation f fearlessly provide feedback or our communi . ty and encourage the community to Percentage of customers satisfied with the helpfulness of staff through Council staff surveys 85% 85% 82% 70% A new survey methodology is being developed that will allow results at point of service.
-This will give Council better data and feedback of how services can be improved. as found in the Resident Satisfaction Survey.
-Recent mystery shopping data collected by All of Local Governmer Information Management indicates that nationally Tairāwhiti is in the to 24 out of 80 councils in terms of its customer experience survey.
+Percentage of residents satisfied wit how Council engages the community in its decision-making processes, as found in 53% 40% 36% Engagement levels are at odds with the results of this survey as demonstrated through increased engagement on initiatives such as the representation review, recycling, speed limits and other initiatives. the Resident Satisfaction Survey We continue to make improvements launching a new engagement platform for all future consultations to enhance the user participation in Council decisions.

+We support the organisation to deliver quality, cost effective services to our community and encourage the community to fearlessly provide feedback on our performance and direction.

+Percentage of customers satisfied with the helpfulness of staff through Council staff surveys as found in the 85% 85% 82% 70% A new survey methodology is being developed that will allow results at point of service.
+This will give Council better data and feedback on how services can be improved.
+Resident Satisfaction Survey.
+Recent mystery shopping data collected by All of Local Government Information Management indicates that nationally Tairāwhiti is in the top 24 out of 80 councils in terms of its customer experience survey.
 This data is at odds with the ARSS data that we have.
-We are however continuing to implement initiatives to improve customer satisfaction going forward
+We are however continuing to implement initiatives to improve customer satisfaction going forward.